navid0308/proxy-server/README.md

 # proxy-server
-A java socket reads browser requests and fetches the byte stream using multi-threading.
+Wrote code for a java socket that reads browser requests and fetches the byte stream using multi-threading.